Accessory-Search/Accessory-Search/README.md

 | *JEDI*   |    40    |

-* For more information, feel free to contack us at accessory_search@163.com.
+* For more information, feel free to contact us at accessory_search@163.com.

 ## Refenrence